-Action Status Take measures so that by 2020, regionally, a) the loss of all red-listed marine habitats and biotopes in the Baltic Sea will be halted Target year: 2020 Take measures so that by 2020, regionally b) red-listed marine habitats and biotopes have largely recovered, and that degradation and fragmentation have been significantly reduced, the progress of which will be measured with a core indicator to be produced Target year: 2020 halt the loss of red listed marine habitat and biotopes by 2020.
-When this commitment was made it had been tentatively agreed to update the HELCOM Red List assessment by 2019.
-The next update of the Red List assessment should optimally be timed so HELCOM could follow up to the targets for biotopes and habitats set for 2020.
+Action Status ke measures so that by 2020, regionally, a) the loss of all red-listed marine bitats and biotopes in the Baltic Sea will be halted Target year: 2020 bio be ke measures so that by 2020, regionally b) red-listed marine habitats and otopes have largely recovered, and that degradation and fragmentation have en significantly reduced, the progress of which will be measured with a core dicator to be produced Target year: 2020

 The development of a HELCOM Recommendation on the conservation of red listed biotopes, agreed through the 2013 Ministerial Declaration, has not been realized.
-It was, furthermore, agreed that measures should be taken to restore and
+It was, furthermore, agreed that measures should be taken to restore and halt the loss of red listed marine habitat and biotopes by 2020.
+When this commitment was made it had been tentatively agreed to update the HELCOM Red List assessment by 2019.
+The next update of the Red List assessment should optimally be timed so HELCOM could follow up on the targets for biotopes and habitats set for 2020.